 Perfect Shortbread Cookie Recipe with Chocolate – This recipe for shortbread cookies is irresistible!
 The initial bite is wonderfully crisp followed by a wonderful melt in your mouth buttery texture.
 The light drizzle of chocolate on top adds an added depth of flavor that is unforgettable!

 There seems to be an endless amount of cookie recipes out there.
 Thumbprint, gingerbread, macaroon or custard cream, the list is both endless and delicious.
 There are all sorts of stunts out there with cookies, like stuffing dough with Hershey kisses and other odd things.
 While I love the innovation and variety, I also love the classics.
-I’m talking snickerdoodles and chocolate chip cookies or the Danish butter cookies that come in those blue tins come Christmas time.
+I’m talking snickerdoodles and chocolate chip cookies and Chewy sugar cookies or the Danish butter cookies that come in those blue tins come Christmas time.
 Each one offers its own incredible flavor and irresistible nostalgia, especially the classic shortbread cookie.

 What’s The Difference Between A Sugar Cookie and A Shortbread Cookie?

 One of my all time favorite bites is that of a Shortbread cookie.
 Deliciously crisp and buttery in a classic way, shortbread is almost the perfect cookie.
 While they are similar to sugar cookies, shortbread cookies have a much crisper texture due to the lack of any leavening.
 Sugar cookies are more tender and softer in texture.